A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 Not only is this curve important for internal business affairs.
 On a larger scale, this curve allows you to identify the current status of your market’s economy.

-Say for example you’re responsible for sales for a car brand in a given country.
+Say, for example, you’re responsible for sales for a car brand in a given country.

 By applying the amount of a basic product in the market on the x-axis against the amount of a luxury product on the y-axis, the resulting point on the graph represents the current state of the market.